-Long serving Bath scrum-half Cook signs for Bristol Bears
+Long-serving Bath scrum-half Cook signs for Bristol Bears

 Bristol Bears have confirmed that scrum-half Chris Cook will join the club ahead of the 2020/21 campaign, as the Bears continue their impressive recruitment drive.
-The scrum half joins Harry Randall, Andy Uren and England U20s Academy scrum half Blake Boyland in the squad for next season.
+The scrum-half joins Harry Randall, Andy Uren and England U20s Academy scrum-half Blake Boyland in the squad for next season.
 Cook, 28, has made 142 appearances for Bath since making his first team debut against Cardiff Blues in 2010.

 After a year-long loan spell at London Welsh during their successful promotion campaign to the Premiership, Cook returned to Bath reinvigorated and with plenty of game time under his belt.